Salesforce lobbies on HQ; Irish success in Hong Kong; and Boeing still in a spin

 US multinational Salesforce has engaged in a major lobbying effort for its controversial plan to add extra storeys to its new Docklands headquarters, targeting the Taoiseach, ministers, civil servants and advisers.
 Jack Horgan Jones has the details.

 Of course, lobbying by multinationals is nothing new.
-Simon Carswell has details of <HTSimon Carswell has details of Facebook’s efforts to get the government to increase its funding for the data protection commissioner back when the big EU states were sceptical that Ireland could manage a one-stop shop on European data protection.>Facebook’s efforts to get the government to increase its funding for the data protection commissioner back when the big EU states were sceptical that Ireland could manage a one-stop shop on European data protection.
+Simon Carswell has details of Facebook’s efforts to get the government to increase its funding for the data protection commissioner back when the big EU states were sceptical that Ireland could manage a one-stop shop on European data protection.

 Success for two growing Irish companies.
 Pestle & Mortar, the Naas-based skincare brand of Sonia Deasy says it is set to double revenues after winning contracts with Marks & Spencer in the UK and with Harvey Norman in Hong Kong.
 Ciarán Hancock reports.